 Rose Ann Rudisill is a Vietnam era veteran and CEO of the non-profit organization Downriver for Veterans, which is located in Wyandotte.
 She also recently successfully completed senior officer school.
 Rose Ann is a mentor at the Southgate Veteran's Court, as well as a member of the Honor Guard.
 She additionally assists veterans through the American Legion on a variety of issues, including PTSD and other mental health matters.

 Michelle Calvillo is a licensed masters level school social worker who currently serves at an alternative high school in the Downriver area.
-She has several years of experience in assisting at-risk youths and has over 20 years of volunteer experience with community partners in the Downriver area.
-She began serving on the board of directors for the Downriver chapter of Families Against Narcotics upon its inception in October of 2017, and is also the chairperson of the Downriver Anti-Trafficking Coalition.
-Michelle grew up in the Downriver area and is passionate about raising awareness and educating communities on vital issues such as human trafficking, substance use, trauma informed practices, and resilience.
+She has several years of experience in assisting at-risk youth and has over 20 years of volunteer experience with community partners in the Downriver area.
+She began serving on the board of directors for the Downriver chapter of Families Against Narcotics upon its inception in October of 2017 and is also the chairperson of the Downriver Anti-Trafficking Coalition.
+Michelle grew up in the Downriver area and is passionate about raising awareness and educating communities on vital issues such as human trafficking, substance use, trauma-informed practices, and resilience.

 Wayne County Prosecutor

 Director, Detroit Wayne Mental Health Authority

 Superintendent, Lincoln Park Schools

 Doctor of Pharmacy

 Addiction Specialist--Internal Medicine